 Executive Summary

-On November 13th, 2019 UK Medical Center participated in a full scale Ebola Transport Exercise.
+On November 13th, 2019 University of Kentucky (UK) Medical Center participated in a full scale Ebola Transport Exercise.
 At approximately 9:00 am on Nov.
-13th a suspected Ebola patient arrived at the University of Kentucky (UK) Healthcare Emergency Department ambulatory admitting area and gave a brief travel history and described symptoms of a suspected Ebola patient.
+13th a suspected Ebola patient arrived at the UK Healthcare Emergency Department ambulatory admitting area and gave a brief travel history and described symptoms of a suspected Ebola patient.
 UK admitting staff quickly isolated the patient and notified their Infection Prevention and Control department of the suspected Ebola Virus disease patient.
-UK administration staff activated their Emergency Operations Center and incident command staff notified the regional epidemiologist at the Lexington Fayette County Health Department.
-The patient was admitted and kept isolated in the Emergency Department until maintenance and clinical staff could ready an infectious disease isolation room in the Intensive Care Unit.
+UK administration staff activated their Emergency Operations Center (EOC) and incident command staff notified the Regional Epidemiologist at the Lexington Fayette County Health Department (LFCHD).
+The patient was admitted and kept isolated in the Emergency Department (ED) until maintenance and clinical staff could ready an infectious disease isolation room in the Intensive Care Unit (ICU).
 At 10:20 a.m. the patient was moved upstairs at UK where lab specimens were drawn and a clinical assessment was performed.

 Lab specimens were drawn from the patient, packaged and readied for delivery to the State Lab in Frankfort for testing.
-At 10:00 a.m. a phone call was held with the Epidemiologists at the Lexington Fayette County Health Department to give patient information.
-The Lexington Fayette County Epidemiologists notified the State Health Operations Center of UK’s suspected Ebola patient.
-UK was then notified a joint phone call would occur at 11:00 am with Lexington Fayette Co Health Department (LFCHD), Kentucky Department for Public Health (KDPH) and the federal Health and Human Services (HHS) Regional Coordinator.
+At 10:00 a.m. a phone call was held with the Epidemiologists at the LFCHD to give patient information.
+The Lexington Fayette County Epidemiologists notified the State Health Operations Center (SHOC) of UK’s suspected Ebola patient.
+UK was then notified a joint phone call would occur at 11:00 am with LFCHD, Kentucky Department for Public Health (KDPH) and the federal Health and Human Services (HHS) Regional Emergency Coordinator (REC).
 Transportation of lab specimens and time compression of lab results was simulated due to time frame of exercise play.

-At 11:00 am, during the joint phone call with UK, LFCHD, KDPH and the Regional Coordinator for HHS lab results confirmed the patient tested positive for the Ebola virus and would need to be transported to the Ebola Treatment Center at Emory University Hospital in Atlanta.
+At 11:00 am, during the joint phone call with UK, LFCHD, KDPH and the REC for HHS, lab results confirmed the patient tested positive for the Ebola virus and would need to be transported to the Ebola Treatment Center at Emory University Hospital in Atlanta.
 The HHS Regional Coordinator informed clinical staff that if this were a real world incident transportation coordination would require additional logistic phone calls to confirm transport times and patient movement.

-The follow were some of the critical elements required by Ebola Assessment Hospitals and EMS crews.
+The following critical elements were required by Ebola Assessment Hospitals and EMS crews.
 (Reference: Hospital Preparedness Program (HPP) Measure Manual: Implementation Guidance for Ebola Preparedness Measures – July 2015)

 Time in minutes it took UK Medical Center to identify and isolate a patient suspected with Ebola or other special pathogen following emergency department triage.
 Completed within 4 minutes.
 (Goal: Within 5 minutes)